 Disasters can occur at any time of year and may come with little or no warning.
 It is increasingly important for all diocesan institutions to have a preparedness plan in place before a disaster occurs, whether it is a hurricane, flood, fire, tornado, active shooter event, or other catastrophic occurrence.
 A disaster is an overwhelming experience, but there are actions individuals and churches can take ahead of time to help ease the process.
 All disaster recovery efforts benefit from a foundational level of preparedness.

-After completing one of the disaster preparedness plans below, the diocesan Commission on Disaster Preparedness and Response encourages making a physical copy of the plan available in an easy to access and well-marked location.
+After completing one of the disaster preparedness plans below, the diocesan Committee on Disaster Preparedness and Response encourages making a physical copy of the plan available in an easy to access and well-marked location.
 Educate staff and congregational leaders about the plan and its location.
-The commission also recommends storing a digital copy online, so that it can be accessed off-site.
+The committee also recommends storing a digital copy online, so that it can be accessed off-site.

 Proactively creating even the most basic disaster plan is critically important for our churches and schools.